mmmangooo/Milestone-Project2/TESTING.md

  * Wind shelters if it starts to rain heavily or becomes very windy and the children needs shelter to stay warm
  * Hiking rails that you can walk with a child in stroller
  * Hiking trails with a length that is suitable for my childrens age and stamina
-     * The info windows that appear when the user clicks on a pin on the map contains icons that show if each of the above services are available from the location.
+     * When the user clicks a pin on the map, an info window appears that contains icons that show if each of the above services are available from the location.
 The meaning of the icons are explained in a text box next to the map.
-     * The info pages about the locations contains information about the length of the trails available from each location
+     * The user clicks a link in the info window, or in the navigation bar, and enters an info page about the chosen location.
+The info page contains information about the length of the trails available from each location

 ![Image of info-window](./assets/images/info-window.png)
 ![Image of trail-info](./assets/images/trail-info.png)